klaytn/klaytn-docs/docs/bapp/sdk/caver-js/getting-started.md

 **NOTE** If you want to update with multiple private key strings, you must define thresholds and weights in the options object.

-#### Account update with AccountForUpdate
+#### Account update with AccountForUpdate  <a id="account-update-with-accountforupdate"></a>

-You can easily create a transaction to update your account using AccountForUpdate created above.
+You can easily create an account update transaction using AccountForUpdate created above.

-There are three kinds of transactions for updating Account: `ACCOUNT_UPDATE`, `FEE_DELEGATED_ACCOUNT_UPDATE` and `FEE_DELEGATED_ACCOUNT_UPDATE_WITH_RATIO`.
+There are three types of transactions used to update an account: `ACCOUNT_UPDATE`, `FEE_DELEGATED_ACCOUNT_UPDATE` and `FEE_DELEGATED_ACCOUNT_UPDATE_WITH_RATIO`.

-In the example below, account is an account that has enough KLAY you own, and accountForUpdate is an AccountForUpdate instance that contains the new key and the address of the account to update created using `caver.klay.accounts.createAccountForUpdate`.
+In the example below, `account` is an account that has enough KLAY balance, and `accountForUpdate` is an AccountForUpdate instance that contains the new key and the target account address. `accountForUpdate is created using `caver.klay.accounts.createAccountForUpdate`.

-The example below demonstrates how to create a transaction and send it to the Klaytn network using AccountForUpdate.
+The example below demonstrates how to create a transaction using AccountForUpdate and send it to the Klaytn network.

 ```javascript
 const updateTx = {